Any day is a good day to learn email segmentation, so we put together this in-depth guide on email segmentation.

 Email marketing segmentation is the practice of dividing your email list into groups based on shared characteristics.

-If you just start building your email list, these characteristics can be as straightforward as age group and location.
+If you’re just starting to build your email list, these characteristics can be as straightforward as age group and location.

 As you acquire more subscribers and collect data from sales, you can opt for deeper segmentation.
 For example, you can check when people open your emails, see which content they interact with, and observe how discounts affect their choices.

-By learning your clients’ preferences, tracking their behavior over time, and finding patterns, you can segment your email list even more effectively and step up your marketing game.
+By learning your subscribers’ preferences, tracking their behavior over time, and finding patterns, you can segment your email list even more effectively and step up your marketing game.

 How segmentation benefits personalization and key email marketing metrics